What is Mashable?

 New Market Ventures Partners

-New Markets Venture Partners is a venture capital firm specializing in the education technology sector, providing funding and strategic support to innovative startups aimed at transforming learning and enhancing economic mobility.
+New Markets Venture Partners is a prominent edtech venture capital firm that invests in innovative education and workforce technology startups.
+The firm provides funding and strategic support to mission-driven companies that aim to transform learning and enhance economic mobility.

 What's next for Mashable?